 — Donn Youngstrom, Associate Professor Emeritus, Theater

-Donn Youngstrom, who served as an associate professor of theater at the college for 24 years until his retirement in 2018, presented the Buffalo State College Foundation with the gift this summer.
+Donn Youngstrom, who served in the Theater Department at the college for 24 years until his retirement in 2018, presented the Buffalo State College Foundation with the gift this summer.
 Youngstrom is intimately familiar with the importance of AFP—not only its yearly experiential AFP social justice festival but also its accompanying story-based training for teachers in the Buffalo schools and abroad.

 “We are beyond thrilled,” said Drew Kahn, SUNY Distinguished Service Professor and AFP founding director.
 “His gift is a true game-changer for AFP and our campus.”